JamesT94/ai-research-scraper/README.md

 # AI Research Web Scraper

 ## Overview
-The purpose of this tool is to scrape recently published reports from the research and advisory companies, Gartner, Forrester, and IDC.
-There are several customisable elements of the main script that are detailed below in the '[How To Use](#how-to-use)' section.
+The purpose of this program is to scrape recently published reports from the research and advisory companies Gartner, Forrester, and IDC.
+There are several customisable elements of the main script that are explained below in the '[How To Use](#how-to-use)' section.

 The main script [research_scraper.py](https://github.com/JamesT94/ai-research-scraper/blob/main/research_scraper.py) utilises the following customised web scraping scripts.